kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 suspension packaging.
 For performance enthusiasts hoping to operate the car at its limits, it means dealing with compromises from the factory.

-The Acura RSX is an example of a car with this challenge.
+The Acura RSX is an example of a car that has this challenge.
 As a daily driver, its compact rear suspension makes it a very practical car.
-From a performance perspective, the tradeoffs made to achieve this are less clear.
+From a performance perspective, the tradeoffs to achieve this are less clear.
 To answer this, we ran a series of kinematic studies.

 In this article, we discuss the wheel plane control of the Acura RSX rear suspension.
 Metrics such as half track, camber and toe variation are